 One day at morning assembly, the POWs found themselves standing in front of a machine gun – manned by three guards – aimed right at them.
 They were told that if American troops landed in Japan, they would be executed.
 The POWs developed a plan that if they started firing that all of them would rush the gun.
 The belief was that the Japanese would not be able to kill them all.

-The POWs woke up one morning of September 2nd to find the camp gates wide open and the guards gone.
+The POWs woke up the morning of September 2 and found the camp gates wide open and the guards gone.
 They lined up for roll call as usual, but there were no guards.
-Unknown to them, September 2nd was the day that Japan signed the formal surrender on the U.S.S.
+Unknown to them, September 2 was the day that Japan signed the formal surrender on the U.S.S.
 Missouri.
 Some Marines in the camp found that the Japanese medic from the camp had Red Cross boxes at his house and executed him.